igor-go/mm_xslt_exports/README.md

 # Freeplane Document format:  XML Schema (XSD)

-This repository includes an XSD representation of the Freeplane document format.
+This repository includes an XSD representation of the Freeplane document format (Version 1.3.x of Freeplane).
 The structure of the XSD can be seen in a [graphical representation](http://imgh.us/freeplane_1.3.11_v0.5.svg):

 <img src="http://imgh.us/freeplane_1.3.11_v0.5.svg"  width="750"  height="300" alt="svg"/>